Willowdale West

 York Cottage was a building that was previously on this site.
 It was originally constructed in 1850 to house the Johnson Family.
 The house later became a rural cottage for the Red Cross, and then offices for the Children's Aid Society.
 The building was demolished in 1993.
 The stone gates of the cottage remain at the eastern end of Hounslow Avenue.
 A plaque commemorates the gates and the former cottage.

-3. Sophie Berg Artbox
+- Sophie Berg Artbox

-Beecroft Road & Churchill Avenue
+Southeast Corner of Beecroft Road and Churchill Avenue

 The box showcases observational sketches of Torontonians from all over the city.
 It represents a true cross-section of Toronto, illustrating its diverse population.
 When citizens and visitors view the design, they are reminded that Toronto is a home for everyone, and feel welcome and appreciated.

-4. Dempsey Store & Park
+- Dempsey Store & Park

 250 Beecroft Road